rnduldulaojr/py-coverage-view/README.md

 Initial version.
 WARNING:  This was created to support  the author's workflow  at work and a means to learn how to create VS Code extensions :D  Please email: rduldulao@salarium.com for suggestions/improvements.

+### 0.0.9
+- Modified document processing to exclude py-docstrings in uncovered lines.

 ### 0.0.8
 - Added ```def ``` lines as ignored line.